MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/xcuitest.md

 ## Build For Testing

 To run a test in App Center, you need to build your application and an XCUITest bundle.
-To do this, run one of the two following commands from the root of your application project directory:
+Run one of the two following commands from the root of your application project directory:

 ```shell
 # How to build a xcodeproj